black-hak/whatsapp-ai-moderator/README.md

 **⭐ If this helps your community, please star the repo!**

-*Built with ❤️ for Venezuelan communities in Brazil — and every community tired of spam.*
+*Built with ❤️ for every community tired of spam.*

 </div>